 It's time we had "the talk".
 Order Management.
 Are you doing it right, and is it getting done fast enough?
 How about James Shores speeds things up.

-Hi, I’m James, this is Whiteboard Wednesday, I want you to know that I’m a Gemini and we need love too, let’s talk about…
+Hi, I’m James.
+This is Whiteboard Wednesday.
+I want you to know that I’m a Gemini and we need love too.
+Let’s talk about order management.

-But, if we can make this process efficient, no matter how basic it is, we’re going to see a big return on how much time we have, and I think also, our revenue.
+So something that every manufacturer, every warehouse, and every combination in-between has to go through, very basic – how your customers get their orders fulfilled by you.
+But if we can make this process efficient, no matter how basic it is, we’re going to see a big return on how much time we have, and I think also our revenue.

-So, look at how it should function, and that is we got our customer – hopefully they love us – they get their order into us—and hopefully it’s a whole bunch.
-We immediately turn around and schedule that order, make sure that we have the proper inventory or good to send off to them, get it shipped out, we’re going to close out that order on our end, send them that invoice, and wait for that sweet, sweet payday, maybe take the wife out to dinner.
+So let’s look at how it should function, and that is we’ve got our customer – hopefully they love us – they get their order in to us and hopefully it’s a whole bunch.
+We immediately turn around and schedule that order, make sure that we have the proper inventory or good to send off to them, get it shipped out.
+We’re going to close that order on our end, send them that invoice, and wait for that sweet, sweet payday, maybe take the wife out to dinner.

-But, when we get that order, and then from there on out, how we schedule it and ship it, there’s a lot of delays that can happen on our end.
-And the more delays, the more hassles, the more errors, the more problems.
-The more cuts we’re going to get into our own revenue.
+But when we get that order, and then from there on out how we schedule it and ship it, there’s a lot of delays that can happen on our end.
+And the more delays, the more hassles, the more errors, the more problems, the more cuts we’re going to get into our revenue.

-So, again, it’s very basic, common sense, but it really can make a difference between keeping your company fast and competitive, or kind of stuck and slow.
-So, consider an automated solution something that will speed up your process, speed up your company, and hopefully, send a boost to your revenues.
+So again, it’s very basic common sense, but it really can make a difference in keeping your company fast and competitive or kind of stuck and slow.
+So maybe consider an automated solution, something that will speed up your process, speed up your company, and hopefully send a boost to your revenues.